joshi-swetam/Interactive-Visualizations_Canadian_Rental_market/README.md

 ## Description
 The dashboard for our app has click buttons for four tabs.

  The first one is yearly trend by years.
-It is built using [charts](!https://www.chartjs.org/)
+It is built using [charts](!https://www.chartjs.org/) javascript library.

 ![image](/Images/dashboard%20page%201.png)